dayman-3/theleague-coding-challenge/README.md

 - The block should have border radius of 24px
 - The blocks in the block chain should be aligned with the center
 - The blocks should be 24px apart from each other
+- The block should have a shadow (any will do)
+- The block should 2px solid black border

 ---
 ### Step 3 - Block Testing